Pre-Kindergarten Course of Study

-Field trips include: Farmhouse Creamery, The Parc at Traditions, Farm Patch, Easterwood Airport, the Bryan Fire Station, the Bryan Police Department, Children’s Museum, Brazos Valley Food Bank, Public Library.
+Field trips include: : Farmhouse Creamery, Watercrest Nursing Home, The Farm Patch, Easterwood Airport, Bryan Fire Station, College Station Police Department, Children’s Museum of the Brazos Valley, Ringer Public Library, and Edgewater Park.

 During once a week 30-minute sessions, students will learn computer rules, various computer components, and computer terminology while exploring games and websites created to sharpen digital skills.
 They will also begin to learn basic keyboarding and mouse skills while practicing letter and sound recognition using Typing Club Jungle Junior.
 Students will be introduced to robotics and coding/programming, using Code and Go Mouse and Beebot.
 All students will learn Digital Citizenship throughout the year and practice applying Christian principles and a Biblical worldview in the digital world.